 I believe that the arts not only reflect our world, but also transcend it.
-As long as there is the impetus to create art, there will be the desire to write about it, which is why most Friday and Saturday nights you can find me in a theatre.
-My intention is to write mind-shifting and heart-string pulling stories about the artists, influencers, makers and innovators who are shaping our world.
+As long as there is the impetus to create art, there will be the desire to write about it, which is why I spent most of my 20s in a theater.
+My intention is to write perspective-shifting stories about the artists, activists, and innovators who are shaping our world.

 A Boom in Filming gives Atlanta Stage Actors Room to Maneuver | The New York Times